Landozo/LumiaExpansionPacks/Guides/LandoSMUG.md

 https://docs.sillytavern.app/installation/

 > [!TIP]
 > Typically you'll be installing release version, but if you want a staging feature (staging is an unstable bleeding edge version that changes with every single new github commit), you can typically switch to it with the 'git switch staging' command run from git bash in your sillytavern directory.
+Afterwards run a 'git pull' to be sure you are fully up to date.
 If you have the sillytavern launcher, you might have an option to switch in there.

 ## How do I enable Macros 2.0?